What is a Google Forwarding Number?

 How Does a Google Forwarding Number Work?

-Google forwarding numbers are innately tied to call extensions within AdWords and website call conversion tracking.
+Google forwarding numbers are innately tied to call extensions within Google Ads and website call conversion tracking.
 Call extensions are numbers that appear next to your ad on the SERP (search engine results page).
 Website conversion tracking swaps out your business phone number with a new Google forwarding number every time a new visitor gets to your website.

 Call extensions, one of many “ad extensions” that you can append to your ads, will list a number next to your ad for potential customers to call.
 If you’re on mobile, it’ll even allow you to “click-to-call” the phone number connecting you directly with the business.